-۸. The Medicaid agency representative with whom CMS should communicate regarding the waiver is:
+A. The Medicaid age ency representative with whom CMS should communicate regarding the waiver is:

 Last Name:

 Bennett

 First Name:

 Brian

 Title:

 Section Chief, Medicaid Program Supports and Waivers

-Agency:
+Agency: Louisiana Department of Health

-• Louisiana Department of Health
+Louisiana Department of Health

-Address:

-628 N. 4th Street
+Address: 628 N. 4th Street

 Address 2:

+riudi ess 2.

 City:

 • Baton Rouge

 State: Louisiana

-Zip: 20 MANAGEMENT
+Zip:

-p- 70821-9030
+70821-9030

 Phone:

+T Hone.
 (225) 342-9846 Ext: TTY

 Fax:

 (225) 342-9508

 E-mail:

 Brian.Bennett@la.gov

-70 11 11 1

-В. If applicable, the State Last Name: e operating agency representative with h whom CMS should communicate regarding the waiver is
+R If applicable the state operating agency representative with whom CMS should communicate regarding the waiver is:

-Last Name: Stubbs 7
+Last Name: state operating agency representative with whom Civis should communicate regarding the warver is.

+Lage I wille.
+Grace

 First Name:

-Karen
+Candace

 Title:

-Deputy Assistant Secretary

-Agency: OCC CD 1 : 111 1/1
+Director of Quality Management

+Agency: Office of Pohavioral Health

-Office of Behavioral Health
+Address: Office of Behavioral Health

-Address: 628 N. 4th Street
+628 N. 4th Street

 Address 2:

 City:

+City.
 Baton Rouge

 State: Louisiana

-Zip: 70000 4040
+Zip: 70802-4049

 70802-4049

 Phone:

-(225) 342-1435 Ext: TTY
+(225) 342-8670 Ext: TTY

 Fax:

-rax.
-(225) 342-5066 7
+(225) 342-5066

-E-mail: W. C. II.
-OL A COV Karen.Stubbs@LA.GOV
+E-mail:

+Candace.Grace@LA.GOV

 8. Authorizing Signature

-This document, together with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social Security Act.
-The State assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-Upon approval by CMS, the waiver application serves as the State's authority to provide home and community-based waiver services to the specified target groups.
-The State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+if applicable, from the Medicaid agency to C Upon approval by CM services to the specific nents) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the CMS in the form of waiver amendments.
+MS, the waiver application serves as the state's authority to provide home and community-based waiver are target groups.
+The state attests that it will abide by all provisions of the approved waiver and will the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified quest.

-Signature: Darrell Montgomery
+Signature: Brian Bennett

 State Medicaid Director or Designee

-Submission Date: May 11, 2017
+Submission Date: Jun 16, 2022

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name:
+Last Name: Bennett

-Bennett

-First Name:
+First Name: Beillett

 Brian

+Title: Section Chief Medicaid Drogram Summer and Weigers

-Title: Medicaid Program Supports and Waivers Section Chief
+Agency: Section Chief, Medicaid Program Support and Waivers

-Agency:

-Bureau of Health Services Financing
+Agency.
+Louisiana Department of Health

+Address:

-Address: 628 North 4th Street
+628 N. 4th Street

-Address 2: 028 North 4th Street

-Address 2: PO Box 90130
+Address 2:

 City:

 Baton Rouge

 State: Louisiana

-Zip:
+Zip: 70000

-70821-9030
+70802

 Phone:

-i none.
 (225) 342-9846 Ext: TTY

-Fax: (227) 242 21 (2
+T.

-(225) 342-9168
+Fax: (225) 342-9505

 E-mail:

-Attachments Brian.Bennett@la.gov
+Attachments Brian.Bennett@LA.GOV

-Replacing an ap Combining waiv Splitting one wai Eliminating a se Adding or decre Adding or decre Reducing the un Adding new, or o Making any cha any of the following changes from the current approved waiver.
-Check all boxes that apply. proved waiver with this waiver. vers. iver into two waivers.
+o any of the following changes from the current approved waiver.
+Check all boxes that apply. pproved waiver with this waiver. vers.

+Splitting one wa aiver into two waivers.

+Eliminating a se ervice.

+Adding or decre easing an individual cost limit pertaining to eligibility.

+Adding or decre easing limits to a service or a set of services, as specified in Appendix C.

+Reducing the un nduplicated count of participants (Factor C).

+Adding new, or decreasing, a limitation on the number of participants served at any point in time.

+anges that could result in some participants losing eligibility or being transferred to another waiver or another Medicaid authority.

-Making any changes that could result in reduced services to participants.
+Making any cha anges that could result in reduced services to participants.

 Specify the transition plan for the waiver:

-Crisis Stabilization was removed as a waiver service and added to the state plan.
-During the transition all members enrolled in this waiver continued to receive crisis stabilization.
-The transition plan was for members to continue to receive this service through the waiver managed by the PHIP until the state plan was approved.
-Upon approval of the state plan amendment to add crisis stabilization, members continued to receive the service from the same providers with no interruption.
-The PHIP continued to manage crisis stabilization as a state plan service.
-All waiver members can continue to access this service through the state plan.

-Attachment #2: Home and Community-Based Settings Waiver Transition Plan

-Specify the state's process to bring this waiver into compliance with federal home and community-based (HCB) settings requirements at 42 CFR 441.301(c)(4)-(5), and associated CMS guidance.
+ne and Community-Based Settings Waiver Transition Plan Specify the state's pro ocess to bring this waiver into compliance with federal home and community-based (HCB) settings requirements at 42 CFR 441.301(c)(4)-(5), and associated CMS guidance.